Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Founded in 1996 by John D. Thompson, he is also the company president and is 100% stockholder of Invest Inc.

-Invest Inc. Strategy
+Invest Inc. Investment Strategy

-Invest Inc. also utilizes security analysis methods that can include charting, fundamental analysis, technical analysis, and cyclical analysis.
+Invest Inc. also utilizes security analysis methods that can include charting, fundamental analysis, technical analysis and cyclical analysis.
 The purpose of charting analysis is to provide a way of gathering and processing price and volume information of a particular security by applying mathematical equations and then plotting the resulting data onto graphs in order to predict future price movements.

 iTrust Asset Management